A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Weighted projective hypersurfaces

-In what follows, especially in \S~\ref{sect:Elliptic}, the following remark will be used tacitly. \begin{rmk} By \cite[Thm.
+In what follows, especially in \S~\ref{sect:Elliptic}, the following remark will be used tacitly. \begin{remark} By \cite[Thm.
 3.3.4]{DolWPV}, if $X$ is quasi-smooth of amplitude $\alpha(X)$, then the sheaf $\cO_X(\alpha(X))$ is the canonical sheaf of $X$.
-However, $\cO_X(k)$, $k\ge 1$ is not always ample as we shall see in our examples. \end{rmk}
+However, contrary to what happens in ordinary projective space, if $\alpha\ge 1$ the minimal model of $X$ need not be of general type, as we shall see in Proposition~\ref{prop:Main1}. \end{remark}